umijs/dumi/docs/guide/basic.md

 ### Common project

-The directory structure of a common component library that uses dumi for research and development is roughly as follows:
+The directory structure of a common component library that based on dumi is roughly as follows:

 <Tree>
   <ul>